-For example I suffer with this because I was a victim of sexual assault as a child by my stepdad.
-It’s left me with chronic PTSD and as a result from being too ashamed to seek help, I have now developed Genophobia.
+For example, I suffer with this because I was a victim of sexual assault as a child by my stepdad.
+It’s left me with chronic PTSD and as a result of being too ashamed to seek help, I have now developed Genophobia.

 It doesn’t always mean you won’t ever be a part of any kind of sexual activity!
 Most of the time you just need to build a level of trust up with a person!

 This is a very common reason!
 Most people do feel ashamed or embarrassed or feel like they were at fault so don’t seek help!

 Some of the symptoms, someone who suffers with Genophobia may feel are: